Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/java-sdk-azure-get-started-intellij.md

 # Get started with the Azure libraries using Intellij

 This guide walks you through setting up a development environment and using the Azure libraries for Java.
 You'll create a service principal to authenticate with Azure and run some sample code that creates and uses Azure resources in your subscription.
+Using Intellij is optional for Java development with Azure.
+Any IDE that has Maven integration works.
+Alternatively, you can run your code from the commandline using Maven if you prefer not to use any IDE.
+However, if you intend to develop a web app using Java, then either Eclipse or Intellij will be required.

 ## Prerequisites